hschellman/computing-basics/setup.md

 ~~~
 spack load kx509
 ~~~
+{: .language-bash}

-This is to be done once every 24 hours per login machine you’re using to identify yourself:
+Requesting a proxy needs to be done once every 24 hours per login machine you’re using to identify yourself:

 ~~~
 kx509